 Creature size is a “role-play first” part of a creature’s statblock.
 If you want a creature to be big you’re going to be thinking about it from an aesthetic point of view.
 However, there are plenty of ways that creature size impacts combat from a mechanical point of view.

 Larger creatures typically have a larger hit die than their smaller counterparts.
-This is huge from just a pure numbers perspective since more HP is always a good thing.
+This is a sizeable boon since more HP is always a plus.

 However, there are other aspects of a creature’s size that make it more difficult to crunch numbers to see the impact they have on combat.
 Factors such as a larger hitbox can be considered as both a boon and a bane for the creature.

 A creature’s hitbox is just one kind of role-playing aspect that you as the DM or player need to keep in mind when engaging them in combat.
 No one wants to be hit by an ogre’s greatclub because they weren’t being careful when dashing around the battlefield!